 Physical plot documents and stats should not be shared with monsters.
 If information is to be conveyed ahead of time to monsters or players, consider doing this digitally before the event where possible.

-BathLARP will not be providing any club kit for games outside of the First Aid Kit.
+BathLARP will not be providing any club kit for games outside of the First Aid Kit and club weapons.
 The First Aid Kit will include hand sanitising gel in the event that a member forgets to bring their own.

 Site routes should avoid repeated use of stiles and gates if possible.